Paul Sturrock: Club career

 In 1982–83, Dundee United won the Scottish League Championship, losing only four League games during the season.
 Sturrock contributed to this success with eight goals in his 28 appearances.
 He also set up Ralph Milne for his fourth-minute opener against Dundee in the final League game.
 The Scottish Cup that year had been yet another early exit at the hands of St Mirren.
 Sturrock scored seven in the nine games he turned out in on the way to a League Cup quarter-final exit.
 He also played in seven of the eight games and scored once in a UEFA Cup run that ended with an exit in Prague.

-His playing career ended in 1989.
-His final goal for United came on 8 April 1989 in a 2–1 victory over local rivals Dundee.
-In 385 league appearances from 1974 to 1989 he scored 109 goals for the club.
-His final tally of 171 goals in 576 games in all competitions makes him the second highest goalscorer in Dundee United's history.
-Sturrock stayed at Tannadice for the next five years, in the role of coach.
-He left the club in 1993 after twenty years continuous service.
+His playing career came to an end in 1989, with his final goal for United occurring on 8 April 1989 in a 2-1 victory against local rivals Dundee.
+Over the course of his playing career from 1974 to 1989, he made 385 league appearances for the club and scored 109 goals.
+When considering all competitions, he amassed a total of 171 goals in 576 games, which places him as the second-highest goal scorer in Dundee United's history.
+Following his playing career, Sturrock remained at Tannadice for the next five years in a coaching role.
+After twenty years of continuous service, he eventually departed the club in 1993.

+In addition, Sturrock finished runner-up to Alan Rough for the Scottish Writers' award in 1981.